kasonchan/scalameetups/scalameetup3/README.md

   else y
 }
 ```
-- Function definitions start with the keyword `def`.
+- Method definitions start with the keyword `def`.
-- `isGreater` and `max` are the function names.
+- `isGreater` and `max` are the method names.
 - A list of parameters in parentheses separated by commoas is the parameters.
 Each parameters need to have type specified `: Int` and `: Double`.
-- The result types of functions are followed by the parameters `: Boolean` and `: Double`.
+- The result types of methods are followed by the parameters `: Boolean` and `: Double`.
-- For short functions, we can put them in one line.
+- For short methods, we can put them in one line.
-For longer functions, we put the function body within the curly braces.
+For longer ones, we put the function body within the curly braces.

 Literals are notational sugar for representing values of some types the language
 considers particularly important.